- See a full list of publications

 The topic areas of my research include:

 I conduct research into classroom discourse and interaction, dialogic pedagogy and teacher education across all phases of education in high and low-income countries.
-I am currently carrying out a Randomised Controlled Trial of a teacher professional development intervention designed to improve the quality of classroom talk, learning and attainment in schools serving socially deprived areas of England.
+I have recently completed a large-scale, two-year Randomised Controlled Trial of a teacher professional development intervention designed to improve the quality of classroom talk, learning and attainment in primary schools serving socially-deprived areas of England.
+I am currently conducting small-scale observational research studies with a focus on dialogue as a way of teaching and learning in Humanities, Social Sciences and Sciences in higher education.
 Informed by my research, I contribute to staff professional development courses on teaching and learning in schools and higher education.

 Nor Haslynda A. Rahman - The primary English language curriculum in Malaysia: From reform to classroom practice.